 Why do these questions matter?
 This is a specific question on program managers, rather than beneficiaries.
 A lot in the outcome of the implementation is determined by how well administrator’s incentives are aligned with the program goals.
 To avoid perverse effects on the incentives, the program should have up-to-date information on beneficiaries.
 Establishing strict rules to providers ensures their compliance with program design and ensures seamless delivery.

-Responsiveness means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks.
+Responsiveness means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks, including through horizontal coverage expansion and vertical expansion in terms of adequacy and comprehensiveness.
 Over time, the SA-CT program is helping to build resilience and adapt to longer-term developments such as demographic change, green transition or the impacts of digitalization on the world of work.

 Question III.7.1.
-Does the information management used in the program allow targeting, identifying, locating, and contacting the beneficiary and transferring the benefit during shock response?
+Does the information management used in the program allow assessing the eligibility of, identifying, locating, and contacting the beneficiary and transferring the benefit in the context of a shock?

 Question III.7.2.
 Are supporting/enabling systems (IDs, payments) in place to allow rapid response and robust delivery during shocks?